-If you are working with an agency, they would have already wanted proof of pregnancy prior to introducing you to her.
+If you are working with an agency, they would have already wanted proof of pregnancy before introducing you to her.

-Unfortunately, one cannot be assured of a pregnancy just because the birth mother looks pregnant.
+Unfortunately, one cannot be assured of pregnancy just because the birth mother looks pregnant.

 Even ultrasound images can be modified to give the impression of a pregnancy that does not exist.
 The best proof of pregnancy is from a medical provider.